Comparing files, folders and text sources

-GoLand lets you review the differences between files, folders, any text sources, and database objects, as well as between local files and their repository versions.
+GoLand lets you review the differences between any two files, folders, text sources, or database objects, as well as between local files and their repository versions.

 GoLand displays the differences in the Differences Viewer for Files:

-You can apply changes using the chevron buttons .
+To apply changes use the chevron buttons and .

 Compare two files